folkenrothk/DataAbstraction-primalityTest/writing/reflection.md

 ### What was the greatest challenge that you faced when completing this assignment?

 The greatest challenge of this engineering effort was figuring out how the lists work in Python.
 It took some time to connect my understanding from Java lists and translate to the proper terms for Python.
 I think conceptually my understanding of how the lists work in code improved as well.

+After the difficulties of lab today, the next greatest challenge was working through the loops with my code.
+I was curious if there was something wrong as I continued to have no samples record by the profiler.
+It required us to walk through our whole code again to find any possible errors that may have cause a bad loop or incorrect commands for calling the profiler.
+Eventually, I felt successful after working diligently scanning source code with my collegue to fix both of our coding problems.
+This was mostly done by us walking through line by line in problem sections to check if we knew what the code was actually doing, removed unnecessary lines of code, and improved some blocks of code.

 ### Based on your experiences with this project, what is one way in which you want to improve?